 Bacteria and fungi secrete antibiotics in order to keep their environment clear of competitors.
 Therefore, they do not need to distinguish between friend and foe.
-However, the human microbiome consists of billions of different bacterial cells live in symbiosis with us, regulate our digestion and support our immune system.
+However, the human microbiome consists of billions of different bacterial cells which live in symbiosis with us, regulate our digestion and support our immune system.
 During an antibiotic therapy, not only pathogenic bacteria are eliminated.
 The symbiotic bacteria are also killed and the balance between the microbiome and the human organism is disturbed.

 Antibiotics have no way of distinguishing between friend or foe.
 They destroy – or in the best case impair – our microbiome.

 This has a significant impact on the well-being of animals and humans.
 The rapid increase in allergies, obesity, and other indicators are all suggestive of the long-term side effects of antibiotics.

 The microbiome scientist Dr. Martin F. Blaser quoted:

 Most cells in our body are not human but microbial: the ratio of ‘them’ to ‘us’ is about 10:1.
 We have been using antibiotics as if there was no biological cost."